TimBurg/MA_thesis_markdown/source/07_theory.md

 ## Topology optimization

-The topology optimization procedure used in this work is a direct implementation the works of [@blank_relating_2014] As a result of this I frequently refer to these papers and only strive to give a compact summary of the steps.
+The topology optimization procedure used in this work is a direct implementation the works of [@blank_relating_2014] As a result of this I frequently refer to this and relating papers and only strive to give a compact summary of the steps.
-Topology optimization is a relativly new technique and was first
+The topology optimization used here is a relativly new technique and was first proposed by Bourdin & Chambolle.

 The term topology optimization was coined in the context of optimizing mechanical structures.
 It is not bound to a certain implementation but to the requirement that a structure under load that is optimized via a certain functional may change its topology under that optimization.